projectcalico/calico/master/networking/migrate-pools.md

 Follow these steps to migrate pods from one IP pool to another pool in the same cluster CIDR.

 > **Important!** If you follow these steps, existing pod connectivity will not be affected.
-(If you delete the old IP pool before you create and verify the new pool, existing pods **will be affected**.)
+(If you delete the old IP pool before you create and verify the new pool, existing pods will be affected.)
 When pods are deleted, applications may be temporarily unavailable (depending on the type of application); plan accordingly.
 {: .alert .alert-danger }

 1. Add a new IP pool.
    **Note**: The new IP pool must be within the same cluster CIDR.
 1. Disable the old IP pool.
    **Note**: Disabling an IP pool only prevents new IP address allocations; it does not affect the networking of existing pods.